cookie-munster/cookie-munster.github.io/_pages/about.md

 ### U101 Senior Peer Leader
 2016 - 2016
-> Teaching Assistant for a section of EDLP 520: The Teacher as Manager.
+> Co-Instructor for a section of EDLP 520: The Teacher as Manager.
 Developed facilitation while teaching interactive methodologies, group leadership, problem solving, and involvement in the freshman experience.
-Assisted the U101 Office with recruitment and interviewing of peer leaders.
+Assisted the U101 Office with recruitment and interviewing of teaching assistants.

 ### U101 Peer Leader
 2015 - 2015